jamesshore/quixote/docs/QElement.md

 Stability: 2 - Unstable
 ```

 Check whether the element's descriptors match a set of expected values.
-If they match, nothing happens; if they don't match, this method throws an exception with a useful explanation.
+If they match, nothing happens; if they don't match, this method throws an exception explaining the difference.

 `element.assert(expected, message)`